London Passes: the passes to London

 The technical name on the provider's portal is London Digital Pass, but it is the same pass.

-Unlike other, more extensive sightseeing passes reviewed previously, this package includes just three attractions , specifically chosen to provide an overview of London.
+Unlike other more extensive tourist passes analyzed above, this package includes only four experiences, chosen specifically for an overview of London.

-It is therefore not the ideal pass for those who want to explore London far and wide, but it represents an excellent solution for those who want to see the attractions included in a targeted way.
+It is therefore not the ideal pass for those who want to explore London far and wide, but it is an excellent solution for those who want to see the included attractions in a focused way.

 It is suitable for both short stays , where time is limited and you prefer to focus on a few targeted activities, and longer holidays, when you don't want to base the entire trip on visiting the tourist attractions, but without giving up some of the must-sees of the British capital.